LoopKit/loopdocs/docs/gh-actions/gh-deploy.md

 ## Automatic Update, Build, Install

-Automatic features will be available when version 3.4.0 is released and are available now in 3.3.0 (when&nbsp;<span translate="no">dev is the default branch</span>).
-The instructions on the [Configure to Use Browser](gh-first-time.md) page will, unless you make a change, automatically take the following actions for 3.4.0:
+Automatic features will be available when the next version is released and are available now in 3.3.0 (when&nbsp;<span translate="no">dev is the default branch</span>).
+The instructions on the [Configure to Use Browser](gh-first-time.md) page will, unless you make a change, automatically take the following actions when you update to the next release or use `dev`:

 * Update the version of your&nbsp;<span translate="no">fork</span>&nbsp;within a week of the change
 * Build the app at least once a month and upload to *TestFlight*